BankNatchapol/Belief-Propagation-with-Quantum-Messages/README.md

 import numpy as np
 import networkx as nx
-from matplotlib import pyplot as plt from decoders import LinearCode, VarNodeCloner, decode_bpqm
+from matplotlib import pyplot as plt from decoders import LinearCode, VarNodeCloner, decode_bpqm, decode_single_codeword

 # Define an 8-bit code (see Section 6 of the paper)
 G = np.array([